 Sheah Rarbuck: Vitamins are necessary for life.
 Without them, our bodies don’t function well.
 Vitamin A, for example, is vital for healthy skin, hair, eyes, and bones.

-UMHN: How do I know if I’m deficient in Vitamin A?
-Are there telltale signs?
+How do I know if I’m not getting enough?

-SR: The best vitamin sources always come from whole, unprocessed foods.
-You can easily add Vitamin A to your meals.
+Rarbuck: The best vitamin sources always come from whole, unprocessed foods.
+You can easily add the nutrient to your meals.
 Slip some shredded carrots into a sandwich or salad, toss a handful of spinach into your salad or smoothie and order sweet potato fries instead of regular fries next time you eat out.

 The best vitamin sources always come from whole, unprocessed foods.

-SR: Ask your doctor or review the chart accompanying this article [see below].
+Rarbuck: Ask your doctor or review the chart accompanying this article [see below].
 And be aware that Vitamin A interacts with some drugs, including some antibiotics, so tell your doctor if you’re currently taking medications or supplements.
-Also, read vitamin labels – you want the carotenoid form of Vitamin A. If the label says “retinol”, it’s possible to overdose.
+Also, read vitamin labels – you want the carotenoid form of the vitamin.
+If the label says “retinol”, it’s possible to overdose.

 How Much Vitamin A Do You Need?